Edit

 Option Used for

-A more in-depth guide to configuring your client can be found in the Client Configuration section of the Configuration Guide.
+Find a more in-depth guide to configuring your client in the Client configuration section of the Configuration Guide.

 Grains are the key primitives of the Orleans programming model.
-Grains are the building blocks of an Orleans application, they are atomic units of isolation, distribution, and persistence.
-Grains are objects that represent application entities.
-Just like in the classic Object-Oriented Programming, a grain encapsulates the state of an entity and encodes its behavior in the code logic.
-Grains can hold references to each other and interact by invoking each other's methods exposed via interfaces.
+They are the building blocks of an Orleans application, serving as atomic units of isolation, distribution, and persistence.
+Grains are objects representing application entities.
+Just like in classic Object-Oriented Programming, a grain encapsulates an entity's state and encodes its behavior in code logic.
+Grains can hold references to each other and interact by invoking methods exposed via interfaces.

-You can read more about them in the Core Concepts section of the Orleans documentation.
+Read more about them in the Grains section of the Orleans documentation.

 This is the main body of code for the Hello World grain: